 It can be cured either by medication or surgery depending on the symptoms of the person and the prostate size.

 Lalit’s story of experiencing blood in urine

 Lalit Wadhwa, 46, didn’t know what to do when he witnessed blood in his urine one day.
-After consulting Dr. Khanna he got to know that he had bladder cancer.
+After consulting Dr. Mayank he got to know that he had bladder cancer.

 Lalit was fine after the surgery.

 “I’m glad that I didn’t take my symptom lightly and came for a checkup early.
 If I had come later maybe cancer would have spread,” Lalit said.

 Dr. Mayank advised him to quit smoking altogether and be regular with his follow up visits so that any recurrence of the tumour can be detected early and treated.

 Have questions about blood in urine?
 Come in for a consultation with Dr. Mayank at our hospital in Delhi.
 Call us at 011 4211 1111.